Categories

 Chemicals sprays and roll-ons that claim to repel flies are actually a fly pheremone that arouses them to a frenzy that may eventually exhaust them, but only after they have formed groups that square-dance on your skin.

-The intriguing question, for which no one here claims to know the answer, is where is the fly-paper?
-Apparently, in its rush from its original status as depository of England’s outcasts to it current justifiable claim as home the world’s biggest and best collection of beaches, a major source of excellent computer software and gorgeous movie stars, Australia has whizzed right past a staple product of any hardware and housewares outlet in North America and Europe, the hanging, spiral, sticky-paper fly-catcher.
+The intriguing question is, for which no one here claims to know the answer, where is the fly-paper?
+Apparently, in its rush from its original status as depository of England’s outcasts, to its current justifiable claim as home the world’s biggest and best collection of beaches, a major source of excellent computer software and gorgeous movie stars, Australia has whizzed right past a staple product of any hardware and housewares outlet in North America and Europe, the hanging, spiral, sticky-paper fly-catcher.

 In six years of regular visits to Oz I have never seen a single one of them.
-There is a fortune waiting to be made for whomever can import a few shiploads.
+There is a fortune waiting to be made for the person who will import a few shiploads.

 Of course, the fly is not limited to Australia.
-No news footage of an earthquake or civil war in Africa or India is complete without the obligatory shot of a flies crawling across the untwitching face of a clhild.
-It’s that un-natural lack of a twitch that we find more disturbing than the actual fly itself.
+No news footage of an earthquake or civil war in Africa or India is complete without the obligatory shot of a flies crawling across the untwitching face of a child.
+It’s that un-natural lack of a twitch that we find more disturbing than the tragedy of the child or the fly itself.

 Then there are the “two jeans” flies that own the best remote fishing camps in Canada.
 Unless you wear two layers of denim, you will certainly be bitten right through your single-layer Levis.
 Bears that ignore angry bees whilst raiding honeycombs are driven into roaring rages by flies.